boywithstripe/LightEngine/README.md

 # LightEngine
-A light light graphics engine For study
+A light graphics engine For study